turbot/steampipe-mod-aws-insights/dashboards/iam/docs/iam_user_detail.md

-This dashboard answers the following questions for each IAM user:
+This dashboard answers the following questions for each user:

 - How is the user configured?
 - What tags are applied?